mpeeples2008/SettlementPersistence/README.md

 * npp_SW1 - Net primary productivity data for the Southwest US region (part 1)
 * npp_SW2 - Net primary productivity data for the Southwest US region (part 2)
 * npp_YA - Net primary productivity data for the Yautepec Valley region
+* survey-boundaries.zip - this file contains all of the shape files necessary for creating figure 1 as well as for the net primary productivity calculations outlined in npp_plot.Rmd
+* npp_plot.Rmd - R Markdown file outlining the net primary productivity calculation.
+This file requires the shapefiles in the file "survey-boundaries.zip" to be extracted to a folder in the working directory called "survey-boundaries" and also requires two large CHELSA data files "CHELSA_bio10_01.tif" and "CHELSA_bio10_12.tif" to be downloaded from https://chelsa-climate.org/downloads/ (see details in Markdown document).